Curing black hole singularities with local scale invariance: Conclusion

 \section{Conclusion}

-We have demonstrated that a two-derivative Weyl-invariant formulation of gravity provides a description of black holes without classical singularities.
-Appearance of singularities in standard formulation of gravity (GR) is simply an artifact of the fact that particular choice of the gauge fixing of local scale symmetry, in which the theory is equivalent to GR, is not well-defined at singularities.
-By studying classical black hole solutions in regular gauges, in which fundamental fields are all well-defined in the whole space-time, we obtained the following main results: (1) singularity is a signal of a phase transition from broken to unbroken phase of Weyl symmetry, (2) instead of a singularity there is a ``baby-universe'' inside a black hole (GR singularity becomes future spacelike infinity in regular gauges), (3) as black hole decreases its mass (e.g., by Hawking radiation) there is a critical mass after which reducing mass makes black hole bigger as viewed by outside observers (i.e., the horizon area begins to increase, becoming infinite in the limit), (4) if a black hole could be connected with a white hole through the "singularity", this would require breakdown of geometric description.
-We emphasize that these results are obtained in the theory which is classically a completion of GR, without introducing new physical fields (normal or phantom) or higher-derivative terms in the action.
-In fact, our classical analysis is essentially equivalent to using particular field redefinitions.
-The essential requirement is that there is at least one physical scalar field in the theory with the properties which Standard Model Higgs field fulfills.
+We have demonstrated that a two-derivative Weyl-invariant formulation of gravity provides a description of black holes essentially without classical singularities.
+Appearance of singularities in standard formulation of gravity (GR) is simply an artefact of the fact that particular choice of the gauge fixing of local scale symmetry, in which the theory is equivalent to GR, is not well-defined at singularities.
+By studying classical black hole solutions in regular gauges, in which fundamental fields are all well-defined in the whole space-time, we obtained the following main results: (1) singularity is a signal of a phase transition from broken to unbroken phase of Weyl symmetry, (2) instead of a singularity there is a ``baby-universe'' or white hole inside a black hole, (3) as black hole decreases its mass (e.g., by Hawking radiation) there is a critical mass after which reducing mass makes black hole bigger as viewed by outside observers (in the baby universe scenario).
+We emphasise that these results are obtained in the theory which is classically a completion of GR, without introducing new physical fields (normal or phantom) or higher-derivative terms in the action.
+In fact, our classical analysis is essentially equivalent to using particular field redefinitions, but allowing the possible natural extension of the parameter space (important in white hole scenario).
+The essential requirement is that there is at least one physical scalar field in the theory with the properties which Standard Model Higgs field fulfils.

-These results may be of relevance for issues related to unitarity of the evolution of black holes, indicating that BHs do not evaporate completely through the process of Hawking radiation and that some information, of possibly unlimited amount, may simply go into remnant baby universes (or possibly white hole).
+These results may be of relevance for issues related to unitarity of the evolution of black holes, indicating that BHs do not evaporate completely through the process of Hawking radiation and that some information, of possibly unlimited amount, may simply go into remnant baby universe or white hole.
 Such scenarios may offer a resolution (see, e.g., \cite{Hsu:2006pe,Hossenfelder:2009xq} for a review) of Hawking's information loss paradox without resorting to exotic concepts, such as ``firewalls'', breaking of semi-classical approximation or violation of unitarity.